Back to blog

 The Fermentation Magic: What Makes Kimchi a Probiotic Powerhouse?

 To understand how much kimchi you need, we first have to look at what’s happening inside that jar.
-Kimchi is a traditional Korean staple made by fermenting vegetables—usually napa cabbage and radishes—with a mix of garlic, ginger, chili peppers, and salt.
-The "magic" happens through a process called lacto-fermentation.
+Kimchi is a traditional Korean staple made by fermenting vegetables—usually napa cabbage and radishes—with a mix of garlic, ginger, chili peppers, and salt through a process called lacto-fermentation.

-During this process, naturally occurring starches and sugars in the vegetables are converted into lactic acid by Lactobacillus bacteria.
+During this process, naturally occurring starches and sugars are converted into lactic acid by Lactobacillus bacteria.
 These are the same "friendly" bacteria found in your gut microbiome.
-When you eat kimchi, you aren't just eating cabbage; you are consuming a living ecosystem of beneficial microbes.
+When you eat kimchi, you are consuming a living ecosystem of beneficial microbes like Lactobacillus plantarum and Leuconostoc mesenteroides.
+These strains are celebrated for their ability to survive the digestive tract and support a healthy balance of flora.

-The primary strains found in kimchi include Lactobacillus plantarum and Leuconostoc mesenteroides.
-These strains are celebrated for their ability to survive the harsh environment of the digestive tract and support a healthy balance of flora in the intestines.
-However, because kimchi is a raw, living food, its potency can vary wildly depending on how long it has been fermented and how it was stored.
-This variability is why many people choose to anchor their gut health routine with a consistent supplement like our Digestive Enzymes, which provides a standardized blend of enzymes and probiotics to ensure your base is always covered.
+However, because kimchi is a raw, living food, its potency varies depending on fermentation time and storage.
+This variability is why many people anchor their routine with a consistent supplement like our Digestive Enzymes, which provides a standardized blend of enzymes and probiotics.

 How Much Kimchi Should I Eat Per Day for Probiotics?